 -D: DBMS database to enumerate (fetched database name)

 –tables: enumerate DBMS database table

-As a result given in screenshot we have enumerated entire table name of database system.
-There are 8 tables inside database “acuart” as following:
+As a result, given in screenshot, we have enumerated entire table name of the database system.
+There are 8 tables inside the database “acuart” as following:

-Now further we will try to enumerate column name of desired table.
-Since we know there is a users table inside the database acuart and we want to know the all column names of users table therefore we will generate another command for column captions enumeration.
+Now further we will try to enumerate the column name of the desired table.
+Since we know there is a users table inside the database acuart and we want to know all column names of users table, therefore, we will generate another command for column captions enumeration.